 As with many other types of degeneration, it happens when fibroids outgrow their blood supply 4.
 Hyaline de...

-Hydrocolpos is characterised by an expanded fluid filled vaginal cavity when it is associated with distention of the uterine cavity, the term hydrometrocolpos should then be used.
+Hydrocolpos is characterized by an expanded fluid filled vaginal cavity.
+When it is associated with distention of the uterine cavity, the term hydrometrocolpos should then be used.
 It may present in infancy with a lower abdominal mass, or be delayed till menarche.

 cleft lip + / - palate